 If your air conditioner ices over, the area to focus on is the evaporator coil within the condenser unit.
 There are two likely reasons the coil may freeze.
 First, the airflow through the coil is restricted.
 The air conditioner is trying to force more cold air through the condenser than it can handle and therefore frost starts to concentrate on the system and slow the process even more.
 Eventually the frozen water may cause damage to the key parts of your AC.

 If this is not the case, a frozen AC may be due to a low level of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to adequately transport the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.

 - Go to the thermostat and turn off your air conditioner totally.

 - Look at other areas of your AC through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are cleared off.

 - Jacksonville has most experienced HVAC technicians at Air Engineers Service Experts, call now and set up your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be taken care of by AC professionals.

 Now find a good cool spot in front of the fan and wait for your technician to show up.
 They will be able to make a quick and accurate diagnosis of the individual problem with your air conditioner and let you know what kind of air conditioner service you will need to fix the problem.
 Call Air Engineers at 904-450-5672 today or go online to make your air conditioner service appointment now.